ElektraInitiative/libelektra/doc/help/kdb-gen-highlevel.md

   Changes the name of the function that checks for "specload mode" (default: `exitForSpecload`)
 - `tagPrefix`:
   Changes the prefix of the generated tags (default: `ELEKTRA_TAG_`)
+- `embedHelpFallback`:
+  Switches whether a fallback help message should be embedded; allowed values: `1` (default), `0` If enabled (`1`), a help message will be generated from the specification passed to the code-generator and embedded into the application.
+This message will be used, if the normal help message could not be generated at runtime.
 - `enumConv`:
   Switches how enum conversion should be done; allowed values: `default` (default), `switch`, `strcmp`
   - `strcmp`: uses a simple series of `if (strcmp(*, *) == 0)` to convert strings into enums